Yes we have 2 theme park building games: Funfair and Unfair.

 If they would rather have a quick fast ride of a game with few risks, Funfair gives them that experience.

 At about half the time length and action count Funfair simply doesn’t need more than the positive player interaction it has.
 Some gamers don’t care for negative player actions, prefering to simply race their theme park build against their rivals’ parks.
-Many folks play and enjoy Unfair that way just fine naturally or with its optional World Peace game changer.
-But Funfair is purpose built for a tighter experience in that style of play, and offers no ways to mess with your competitors.
+Many folks play and enjoy Unfair that way with its World Peace game changer.
+But Funfair is purpose built for a tighter experience in that style of play, with no way to mess with your competitors.
 It has some positive player interaction and opportunities for selection denial, but it's all so tight you want every action to count in a positive way for your own park.

 Do they work together?